trahloff/aws-certification-notes/Specialist_Data-Analytics_DAS-C01/5-Visualization/QuickSight.md

   - Highly formatted reports
 - Connection to Redshift: Add Quicksight IP to Redshift SGs
 - You can use scheduled lambda instead of kinesis firehose to pipe data into ElasticSearch
+- S3 Data Sources are automatically imported into SPICE

 ## Security